 According to Wright, modern Christian theology commits three fundamental errors:

 We have Platonized our eschatology (substituting ‘souls going to heaven’ for the promised new creation) and have therefore moralized our anthropology (substituting a qualifying examination of moral performance for the biblical notion of the human vocation), with the result that we have paganized our soteriology, our understanding of ‘salvation’ (substituting the idea of ‘God killing Jesus to satisfy his wrath’ for the genuinely biblical notions we are about to explore).
 (147).

 In place of what he considers to be errors, Wright advocates for an inaugurated eschatology, which begins in the present.
 Image-bearing humans are to focus on living now in the kingdom, acting out God’s will on earth just as it is in heaven.

-Wright correctly responds to some popular misunderstandings of eschatology and anthropology admirable ways.
-His critique is leveled against popular theology that he has encountered the pews (147).
-And no doubt that many in parishioners of his do believe such things.
+Wright correctly responds to some popular misunderstandings of eschatology and anthropology in admirable ways.
+His critique is leveled against popular theology that he has encountered in the pews (147).
+And no doubt that many parishioners of his do believe such things.

 I myself have also seen similar misunderstandings where believers hope so much for a disembodied experience of heaven that they miss that Christ has already begun to fulfill his promises today, and that we must commit our lives in the here-and-now to him and his mission.

 Although I disagree with Wright’s assertion that perfection is not a prerequisite for heaven, I am sympathetic to his biblical theology of idolatry.
 The Bible does identify the failure to worship God as a central sin.
 And so it makes sense to define sin as essentially idolatry.